ipfs-inactive/docs/content/introduction/how-ipfs-works.md

 To find which peers are hosting the content you’re after (_discovery_), IPFS uses a [_distributed hash table_](https://en.wikipedia.org/wiki/Distributed_hash_table), or DHT.
 A hash table is a database of keys to values.
 A _distributed_ hash table is one where the table is split across all the peers in a distributed network.
 To find content, you ask these peers.

 The <a hrefm src="https://libp2p.io/">libp2p project</a> is the part of the IPFS ecosystem that provides the DHT and handles peers connecting and talking to each other.
-It can be used as a tool for other distributed systems as well; just as there is “IPFS-flavored IPLD,” there’s also “IPFS-flavored libp2p.”
+(Note that, as with IPLD, libp2p can also be used as a tool for other distributed systems, not just IPFS.)

 Once you know where your content is (ie, which peer or peers are storing each of the blocks that make up the content you’re after), you use the DHT **again** to find the current location of those peers (_routing_).
 So, in order to get to content, you use libp2p to query the DHT twice.